leiser1960/importbinding/README.md

-# importbinding
-## Named Interface Types used as Type Parameters
+# Binding interface types on import
 This is a proposal for the language go, to have a simple mostly golang 1 compatible form of type binding (aka Generics).

 ## Motivation
-There is the official golang draft in https://go.googlesource.com/proposal/+/refs/heads/master/design/go2draft-type-parameters.md#Very-high-level-overview After careful reading and reading the discussions about this proposal I am not convinced.
-I am a bit fuzzed about the many brackets and type parameters, which have to be added at several places.
+There is the official golang draft in https://go.googlesource.com/proposal/+/refs/heads/master/design/go2draft-type-parameters.md#Very-high-level-overview After careful reading and reading the discussions about this proposal I am a bit fuzzed.
 This solution lacks the fascinating elegance, of the way the golang team managed to add inheritance to golang 1.
 Totally different from all other languages having inheritance, but a perfect illustration what inheritance really is, and how inheritance and delegation are interconnected.
 Simply drop the attribute name to move from delegation to inheritance.

-I personally think that adopting the generics are implemented since languages like Ada (which had predecessors) adopted by C++ Java and other later Languages is not the way to go in golang.
-Go allready has a generic type constructor interface.
-This is of course a polymorphic form, type errors are caught at runtime only.
+Here is an attempt to solve the underlying issue in a completely different way, leading to a completely different result an in my opinion simpler code.
+Go already has a generic type constructor: the interface types.
+This is of course a form of dynamic polymorphism, i.e. the values contain the concrete types.
+What is missing in golang escpecially for container types is a way to constrain or parameterize such that the polymorphism is resolver at compile time, instead of runtime.

 To go from polymorphic generic types, aka "interface" types in go, to monorphic types you need two things:
 * A way to define a type parameter.